Quantum Teleportation in Non-equilibrium Environments and Fixed-point Fidelity: Model and Redfield equation

 \section{Model and Redfield equation}

-Although the teleported state $|\psi\rangle_{\bar A}$ can also be subjected to environmental noises, it is not essential for the quality of the teleportation.
+Although the teleported state $|\psi\rangle_{\bar A}$ can also be subjected to environmental noises, we omit the influence of the environment on $\bar{A}$ for simplicity.
 We only consider that the entanglement resource shared with Alice and Bob is subjected to environmental noise.
 First, we set up the non-equilibrium two-qubit model.
 Then we present the Bloch-Redfield equation, which characterizes the influence of the non-equilibrium environments on the two qubits.